Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       hostname

-And we can find folder at \Shares\ with:
+And we can find folder name that is in the Shares folder with:

       dir \Shares\